Cania Gorge National Park – The Overhang and Big Foot

 Short, 1km return walk from Cania Gorge Tourist Retreat.
 You will be rewarded with a big painting on the nearby sandstone cliff – quite spectacular.

-Continuing your walk passing the Big Foot, you will find the entrance to the Fern Tree Pool & Giant’s Chair Lookout.
+Continuing your walk passing the Big Foot, you will find the entrance to the Fern Tree Pool and Giant’s Chair Lookout.
 It is a 5.6 km walk.
 At Fern Tree Pool you can cool your feet or have a splash in the water if it is not too cold.
-At the Giant’s Chair Lookout you will find a nicely made platform to enjoy the views.
+At the Giant’s Chair Circuit you will find a nicely made platform to enjoy the views.

 If you want to climb fewer steps it is recommended to go anti-clockwise.